itsmattch/question-vault/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-Welcome to **Question Vault**, a comprehensive, curated collection of over 200 handpicked interview questions designed to cover a vast array of topics and challenge candidates of all skill levels.
+**Question Vault** is a curated collection of over 200 handpicked interview questions designed to cover a vast array of topics and challenge candidates of all skill levels.

 Question Vault is a free resource committed to helping interviewers design more effective, targeted interviews and job seekers to better prepare for their